What is Digital Transformation? (Definition & Overview)

 Technology continues to change the business landscape at warp speed.
-It impacts customer behavior, supply chains, analytics, as well as acquisitions.
+It impacts consumer behavior, supply chains, analytics, as well as acquisitions.
 What it means to be competitive today in a given market will be outdated tomorrow in many cases.

 In order to thrive, it’s imperative to explore how digital transformation would benefit your brand.
 For example, think of how a consumer in the digital age orders furniture through their mobile devices.
 They research options, preview products in real-time through augmented reality, and make a purchase all in the palm of their hands.

 Furthermore, think of how connected intelligence, AI, and automation, robotics, and data remove friction points from industrial production.